Valentino, Italian haute couture ‘emperor’ who painted fashion red, dies at 93

 The colour, introduced to the fashion world several years later, in 1959, with a strapless cocktail dress of draped tulle, has carried his name – “Valentino red” – ever since, doubling as the eponymous Italian fashion group's signature.

-Valentino, one of Italy's leading fashion designers, died on Jan 19 at his Roman residence, his foundation announced.
-He was 93 years old.
+Valentino, one of Italy’s leading fashion designers, died on Jan 19 at his Roman residence, his foundation announced.
+He was 93.

 His death comes just months after the passing of another Italian style legend, Giorgio Armani